UCdavidUC/mty2020/AzureIoTEdge/IoT Edge on Azure (MTY 2020).md

 GitHub Docs: The concise guide to IoT Edge on Azure: https://github.com/UCdavidUC/mty2020/blob/master/AzureIoTEdge/%23%20IoT%20on%20Azure%20(MTY%202020).md

+# Contents

+* AI - How tu run AI models on the Edge and stream it to the cloud
+* CV - Deploy your Cognitive Service Computer Vision and get insights from what you see.
+* Function - Create an IoT Edge integrated environment with Azure Functions running on the Edge.
+* ML - Run your machine learning models on the edge and get predictions and classifications models streaming to the cloud.
+* Stream Analytics - Gather only valuable inforamtion from your devices in real time, get your stream onto real time monitoring services in Azure with Power BI.

+# Getting started

 ## Prepare your Microsoft Azure environment

 ### Create a Resource Group to group your resources